Chachapoyas Peru, 9 Reasons Why it’s a Place Worth Visiting

 It’s a total of 6 km, but 3 of them are on a regular road, not very interesting, although peaceful.
 So, to save time, I decided to let the guide take me on his motor taxi at the path’s entrance, where we started the hike.

-I enjoyed it even more than the one to the Gocta Fall because you are walking in the deep jungle with some views now and then.
+I enjoyed it even more than the one to the Gocta Falls because you are walking in the deep jungle with some views now and then.
 The path is narrow and much more interesting and fun to walk, with lots of up and downhills.
 You will also bump into other smaller waterfalls and man-made wooden viewpoints with spectacular views of the valley.

 Costs: